yarnpkg/berry/packages/gatsby/content/advanced/questions-and-answers.md

 **Shrug 🤷‍♀️**

 At the time Yarn got released Yarn was effectively much faster than some of its competitors.
-Unfortunately, we failed to highlight that performances weren't the main reason why we kept working on Yarn.
+Unfortunately, we failed to highlight that performance wasn't the main reason why we kept working on Yarn.
 Performances come and go, so while we were super fast it wasn't so much because we were doing something incredibly well, but rather that the competing implementations had a serious bug.
 When that bug got fixed, our miscommunication became more apparent as some people thought that Yarn was all about performances.

 Put simply, our differences lie in our priorities.
 Different projects make different tradeoffs, and it's exactly what happens here.
 We prioritized workspaces because we felt like monorepos were providing significant value.
 We've spent significant resources pushing for Plug'n'Play (including through [dozens of contributions to third-party projects](https://github.com/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3Aarcanis+archived%3Afalse+is%3Aclosed+pnp+-user%3Ayarnpkg+)) because we felt like this was important for the ecosystem.
 This is the main difference: we make our own informed decisions regarding the project roadmap.